Best WordPress Hosting Company for Non-Techies

 Security – security is hugely important for your website.
 The hosting account needs to be secure, but so does the server it sits on.
-If there are other websites on the server that aren’t secure and have been hacked then your website is more prone to be hacked.
+If there are other websites on the server that aren’t secure and have been hacked, then your website is more prone to be hacked.
 Shared servers are more prone to having security issues.

 Backups – most web hosts have automatic backups and, for those who are technically inclined, the ability to restore those backups when something happens.
 But, shared web hosts are notorious for backups being corrupt or failing when you really need them.
 Not great when the company says sorry and leaves you to sort things out on your own.
 If something goes wrong and you need to restore an earlier version of your website reliability here is crucial.

 Speed – every second counts when you’re competing for business online.
-If your website loads slow then people will hit the back button and head to your competitor.
+If your website loads slowly then people will hit the back button and head to your competitor.
 Shared hosting tends to be generally optimized for speed, but lots of times fails miserably for WordPress sites.
 You’ll find that your site, like most out there, will have some form of complexity.
 So, installing a caching plugin and making other optimizations will help improve the speed of the site.
-But… if the foundations (the server) aren’t optimized for speed then you might be wasting your time and money, and still not shave much off how fast your site loads in browsers.
+But… if the foundations (the server) aren’t optimized for speed, then you might be wasting your time and money and still not shave much off how fast your site loads in browsers.

-Growth – if you get a significant amount of visitors to your website because you’ve been featured in an article or had local media coverage then it’s going to be more than a little embarrassing when your website is inaccessible.
+Growth – if you get a significant amount of visitors to your website because you’ve been featured in an article or had local media coverage, then it’s going to be more than a little embarrassing when your website is inaccessible.
 Lots of companies offer “unlimited” everything (but it isn’t really true when you read the small print).

 Uptime – most hosts offer uptime guarantees, but few of them keep to them.
 Lots of times if there’s downtime they wait for customers to reach out and complain, and then provide a credit for the downtime.
 Keeping track of this with an app might help you see just how many times over the month your website becomes unreachable (and potential leads are thrown away).

 Support – this is the biggest one and probably why you’re reading this article.
 You’re a non-techie and you want help with all of the geeky bits.
 Well, with this type of hosting you’ll find the support basic.
-They might be able to help you, but lots of times when you want something changed that’s beyond your experience level the web host can’t help.
-That means you end up looking for web developer to help you fix things.
+They might be able to help you, but lots of times when you want something changed it’s beyond your experience level and the web host can’t help.
+That means you end up looking for a web developer to help you fix things.

 VPS or a Dedicated Server

-This is the next step up from having your business website on a shared server environment, but it isn’t appropriate for a non-techies because of one key reason.
+This is the next step up from having your business website on a shared server environment, but it isn’t appropriate for non-techies because of one key reason.

 Support – you need to either be a technical expert or hire one.
-These types of servers are usually sold as un-managed services, but even if they are managed you will still need to understand how DNS records, how IP addresses are assigned and basic web server admin procedures.
+These types of servers are usually sold as un-managed services, but even if they are managed you will still need to understand how DNS records, how IP addresses are assigned, and basic web server admin procedures.

-It’s worth mentioning this type of web hosting because it can be cost effective and help create a great experience for your website’s users, but if you’re a non-techie then it doesn’t make sense to learn the skills required to manage the server or hire someone to administer it for you.
+It’s worth mentioning this type of web hosting because it can be cost-effective and help create a great experience for your website’s users, but if you’re a non-techie, then it doesn’t make sense to learn the skills required to manage the server or hire someone to administer it for you.